 Ep.
 37: Bob Martin, Dir. of Food System Policy Program at Johns Hopkins Center for a Livable Future (CLF) -ft. co-host: Ken Kaplan, Sloan Initiative for Health Systems Innovation (HSI) ||

-On episode 37 of Sourcing Matters we welcome an icon who has long since promoted clean food animal production in the US – Bob Martin, Director of the Food System Policy Program at Johns Hopkins Center for a livable Futures.
-Operating within the Bloomberg School of Public Health, Martin and his team at Johns Hopkins CLF have embraced their role as a leader and curator of a revolution happening in food production, and through deeper understanding of required planetary commitments.
+On episode 37 we welcome an icon in our field who has long since promoted cleaner food animal production throughout the US.
+Bob Martin is Director of the Food System Policy Program at Johns Hopkins Center for a livable Futures (CLF).
+Operating within the Bloomberg School of Public Health, Martin and his team at the CLF have embraced their role in systems leadership.
+They’ve begun curating a revolution in food production and healthier eating through a deeper understanding of planetary boundaries and by defining a common language of ethics in food.
+Tune-In to be part of the change.

 Joining the conversation today as is co-host and friend Ken Kaplan.
 During his impressive 20 year career at MIT, Kaplan has been a visiting Scholar, a Senior Health System Advisor at the Sociotechnical Systems research center, and now acts as a Advisor the Sloan Initiative for Health Systems Innovation.
 Kaplan leverages his unique background in health, food systems and architecture to institute systems thinking on broader problems needing new perspective.
 Ken and Bob have been friends for over a decade, and that proves evident in the conversation as the two leaders share stories of each other’s commitment and accomplishments throughout our 45 minute chat.

-Our engaging conversation ranges in subjects – from food animal wellbeing & living environment, Superbugs, the more general concept of investing in Onehealth, the power of convening diverse stakeholders, and much more.
-Without a doubt it’s the concept of systems thinking that underpins most of the discussion, and is what should be considered the biggest take away from this latest episode.
-If you want to get under the hood a bit, to learn what’s really going on thanks to many of the shortcuts used in raising animals and food in the modern food system – this will be an enlightening conversation to tune-in.
+Our engaging 45 minute conversation ranges broadly in subject matter.
+From food animal wellbeing & living environment, Superbugs, the more general concept of investing in a shared Onehealth, the power of convening diverse stakeholders – and much, much more.
+Without a doubt it’s the concept of systems thinking and design that underpins our discussion.
+As it relates to all other conversations on the show – that’s the take away from this latest episode.
+If you want to get a bit under the hood, to learn more about what’s really going on thanks to the many shortcuts used in raising animals in our modern food system – this will be an enlightening conversation for many to hear.

 - A systems engineer trained as an architect